maximejkb/maxime.github.io/index.markdown

 I am a research scientist at J.P.
 Morgan AI Research.
 I hold an M.S. in Electrical Engineering and Computer Science and a B.A. in Computer Science from the University of California, Berkeley.
 As a member of Berkeley Artificial Intelligence Research, one of the world's foremost AI research labs, I worked on robotics, deep reinforcement learning, and computer vision.

-When I'm not researching AI, I like to write and make videos.
+When I'm not researching AI, I like to <a href="https://posttruth.substack.com/about">write at Post Truth</a> and <a href="https://www.youtube.com/@maximejkb">make videos on YouTube</a>.
 This portfolio highlights some of my work, both technical and non-technical.

 <!-- I aim to explain AI and open up conversations about the effective use of technology. -->